the-t-in-rtf/unified-listing/front-end/api/docs/ul.md

 Flags the record with `source` and `sid` as deleted.
 If an author is supplied, gives them credit, otherwise the current user is listed as the author.

 + Parameters
     + uid (required, string) ...
-The unified identifier of a single record.
+The universal identifier of a single record.

 + Response 200 (application/json)
     + Headers